inworld-ai/voice-agent-node/README.md

 ### Step 5: Configure and Use the Application

 1. Define the agent settings:
-   - Enter the agent system prompt
+   - Enter the agent system prompt or select one of the predefined characters
-   - Select an Speech to Text service
    - Click "Create Agent"

 2. Interact with the agent: